Why does my fax machine not work on my VoIP phone line?

 VoIP takes the sound of someone’s voice and digitally compresses it so that it can be transmitted over the internet.
 It turns the sound wave of your voice into computer language (digital 1s and 0s) and then on the other end turns that computer language back into a sound wave.

-The challenge that exists is that the way that a VoIP signal converts audio into computer language distorts the signal from the fax machine so that it can’t be understood on the other end – there’s too many steps in the process that it just doesn’t work.
+The challenge that exists is that the way that a VoIP signal converts audio into computer language distorts the signal from the fax machine so that it can’t be understood on the other end – there are too many steps in the process that it just doesn’t work.

 When the signal is uncompressed on the other end, the fax machine on the receiving end can’t understand it, and the transmission doesn’t go through.